F5OEO/rpitx/README.md

-**rpitx** is a radio transmitter for Raspberry Pi (B, B+, PI2, PI3 and PI zero) that transmits RF directly to GPIO.
-It can handle frequencies from 5 KHz up to 500 MHz.
+**rpitx** is a radio transmitter for Raspberry Pi (B, B+, PI2, PI3B,PI3B+,PIZero,PiZerow) that transmits RF directly to GPIO.
+It can handle frequencies from 5 KHz up to 1500 MHz.

 Before you transmit, know your laws. **rpitx** has not been tested for compliance with regulations governing transmission of radio signals.
 You are responsible for using your **rpitx** legally.

+Rpitx is now based on a general Radio Frequency library : https://github.com/F5OEO/librpitx

 _Created by Evariste Courjaud F5OEO.
 Code is GPL_

 # Installation
-Assuming a standard install of Raspbian:
+Assuming a Raspbian Lite installation (stretch) : https://www.raspberrypi.org/downloads/raspbian/

 ```sh
 git clone https://github.com/F5OEO/rpitx